 New houses are not normally permitted in open countryside or designated greenbelt.
-However, the National Planning Policy Framework (NPPF), paragraph 55, allows an exception for buildings of ‘exceptional quality or innovative nature of the design of the dwelling.
-Such a design should:
+However, the National Planning Policy Framework 2018, paragraph 79, formerly paragraph 55 (NPPF 2012), allows an exception for buildings where the design is of ‘exceptional quality’ Such a design should:

 - be truly outstanding or innovative, helping to raise standards of design more generally in rural areas;

 - be sensitive to the defining characteristics of the local area.’

 This is a very high standard to achieve.

 Working for a private client, DJD Architects led the design team to do just that, achieving planning permission for a new house, judged to be both outstanding an innovative by the MADE expert built environment review panel.